rogerhu/compsci_guides/Rotting-Oranges.md

     ```

 2. M-atch

+> **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

     We can model the grid in the form of a graph and to compute the distance for every node, we can apply standard BFS algorithm using a queue.
 We can think of it in a level by level manner.
 The key observation is that fresh oranges adjacent to rotten oranges are rotten on day 1, those adjacent to those oranges are rotten on day 2, and so on.
 The phenomenon is similar to a level order traversal on a graph, where all the initial rotten oranges act as root nodes.